Thessaloniki: Museums and galleries

 Because of the city's rich and diverse history, Thessaloniki houses many museums dealing with many different eras in history.
-Two of the city's most famous museums include the Archaeological Museum of Thessaloniki and the Museum of Byzantine Culture.
+Two of the city's most famous museums include the National Archaeological Museum of Thessaloniki and the Byzantine Culture Museum of Thessaloniki.

-The Archaeological Museum of Thessaloniki was established in 1962 and houses some of the most important ancient Macedonian artifacts, including an extensive collection of golden artwork from the royal palaces of Aigai and Pella.
+The Archaeological Museum of Thessaloniki, situated in Manolis Andronikos Street–ad honorem of the famous archaeologist that excavated Royal Palaces of the Macedonian Kingdom specifically King Phillip II's tomb, was established in 1962 and houses some of the most important ancient Macedonian artifacts, including an extensive collection of golden artwork from the royal palaces of Aigai and Pella.
 It also houses exhibits from Macedon's prehistoric past, dating from the Neolithic to the Bronze Age.
-The Prehistoric Antiquities Museum of Thessaloniki has exhibits from those periods as well.

 The Museum of Byzantine Culture is one of the city's most famous museums, showcasing the city's glorious Byzantine past.
 The museum was also awarded Council of Europe's museum prize in 2005.
 The museum of the White Tower of Thessaloniki houses a series of galleries relating to the city's past, from the creation of the White Tower until recent years.

-One of the most modern museums in the city is the Thessaloniki Science Centre and Technology Museum and is one of the most high-tech museums in Greece and southeastern Europe.
+One of the most modern museums in the city is the Thessaloniki Science Centre and Technology Museum (NOESIS) and is one of the most high-tech museums in Greece and southeastern Europe.
 It features the largest planetarium in Greece, a cosmotheatre with the country's largest flat screen, an amphitheater, a motion simulator with 3D projection and 6-axis movement and exhibition spaces.
 Other industrial and technological museums in the city include the Railway Museum of Thessaloniki, which houses an original Orient Express train, the War Museum of Thessaloniki and others.
 The city also has a number of educational and sports museums, including the Thessaloniki History Centre and the Thessaloniki Olympic Museum.

 The Atatürk Museum in Thessaloniki is the historic house where Mustafa Kemal Atatürk, founder of modern-day Turkey, was born.
 The house is now part of the Turkish consulate complex, but admission to the museum is free.
 The museum contains historic information about Mustafa Kemal Atatürk and his life, especially while he was in Thessaloniki.

-Other ethnological museums of the sort include the Historical Museum of the Balkan Wars, the Jewish Museum of Thessaloniki and the Museum of the Macedonian Struggle, containing information about the freedom fighters in Macedonia and their struggle to liberate the region from the Ottoman yoke.
+Other ethnological museums of the sort include the Historical Museum of the Balkan Wars, the Jewish Museum of Thessaloniki and the Museum of the Macedonian Struggle, containing information about the anti-Ottoman rebellions of the late 19th and early 20th centuries.
 Construction on the Holocaust Museum of Greece began in the city in 2018.
+It is set to open in 2026.

 The city also has a number of important art galleries.
 Such include the Macedonian Museum of Contemporary Art, housing exhibitions from a number of well-known Greek and foreign artists.
 The Teloglion Foundation of Art is part of Aristotle University of Thessaloniki and includes an extensive collection of works by important artists of the 19th and 20th centuries, including works by prominent Greeks and native Thessalonians.
 The Thessaloniki Museum of Photography also houses a number of important exhibitions, and is located within the old port of Thessaloniki.